synapse-wireless/echo-test-example-futures/README.md

 Problem: It can be confusing as to what is actually happening, especially if you are viewing source code that you didn't write.
 Traditional implementations are very reliant on state-machines since everything has to be event-driven, as well.
-In most cases, as soon as you get past the simplest applications the complexity of your applications will begin to balloon drastically.
+In most cases, as soon as you get past the simplest applications, the complexity of your applications will begin to expand drastically.
 Once you add in other mechanisms such as retries/timeouts and dropped package handling, it's easy to see how even relatively simple applications can become more complex over time.

-Solution: Use Futures to simulate a more synchronous environment where you can simply wait for data to be returned.
-SNAP Connect Futures also has built-in retry/timeout mechanisms to help provide more reliable communications with less overhead.
+Solution: Use Futures to simulate a synchronous environment where you can simply wait for data to be returned.
+SNAPconnect Futures also has built-in retry/timeout mechanisms to help provide more reliable communications with less overhead.
 This lends itself to creating much more straight-forward code which, in turn, means faster iteration and easier bug-fixes in the future.

-Many SNAP Connect applications want to gather data from the remote nodes as quickly as possible.
+Many SNAPconnect applications are built to gather data from the remote nodes as quickly as possible.

-Here are some approaches that DON'T work well.
+Here are some approaches that **don't** work well.

-1) Blindly enqueueing RPC calls
+#### Blindly enqueueing RPC calls

 Since the packets have to be transferred "out" via either a serial or TCP/IP link, blindly enqueueing lots of RPC calls just queues them up INSIDE your PC.

-2) Queueing RPC calls based on HOOK_RPC_SENT, but with no regard for incoming replies
+#### Queueing RPC calls based on HOOK_RPC_SENT, but with no regard for incoming replies

 If you are sending COMMANDS (no return RPC call), triggering their transmission off of the HOOK_RPC_SENT event is sufficient.
 However, if those outbound RPC calls are